iwswordpress/django-generic/README.md

 ### DJANGO-GERNERIC

+YouTube video seres: to follow...

-## The best bits and practices from a wiode variety of resources, training and work all wired into one complete application.
+The best bits and practices from a wiode variety of resources, training and work all wired into one complete application.

+Some apps have their own set of models and others have both their own and acces to other app models.

 ### FEATURED APPS